pynvme/pynvme/doc/features.rst

 Reset
 -----

-We have Controller.reset() to reset controller by its CC.EN register.
+We have `Controller.reset()` to reset controller by its CC.EN register.
 We can also reset the NVMe device as a PCIe device:

 .. code-block:: python

    pcie.reset()

-At last, we can reset the subsystem by writing NVMe register NSSR.NSSRC in API Subsystem.reset()
+At last, we can reset the subsystem by writing NVMe register NSSR.NSSRC in API `Subsystem.reset()`.

-In the next chapter, let's read more real pynvme test scripts for find how we use pynvme in practical NVMe test.
+In the next chapter, let's read more real pynvme test scripts to find how we use pynvme in practical NVMe testing.

 In the last chapter, we can refer to the API document along with your script development.
 VSCode can also show you the online docstring when editing the code.